walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate 'Assess servers' blade, showing the assessment name.](images/Exercise1/assess-servers-1.png)

-3. Under Assessment properties, select **View all**.
+3. Under **Assessment properties**, select **View all**.

     ![Screenshot of the Azure Migrate 'Assess servers' blade, with the 'view all' assessment properties link highlighted.](images/Exercise1/assess-servers-2.png)

-4. The Assessment properties blade allows you to tailor many of the settings used when making a migration assessment report.
+4. The **Assessment properties** blade allows you to tailor many of the settings used when making a migration assessment report.
 Take a few moments to explore the wide range of assessment properties.
 Hover over the information icons to see more details on each setting.
 Choose any settings you like, then select **Save**.
 (You have to make a change for the Save button to be enabled; if you don't want to make any changes, just close the blade.)

     ![Screenshot of the Azure Migrate 'Assessment properties' blade, showing a wide range of migration assessment settings.](images/Exercise1/assessment-properties.png)